ConciseCSS/concise.css/CONTRIBUTING.md

 ## JavaScript

 - Avoid adding if at all possible
-- 2 spaces (no tabs)
+- Two spaces (no tabs)
 - Proper indentation

 # License

-By contributing to Concise, you agree that your code be released under the [MIT license](https://github.com/ConciseCSS/concise.css/blob/master/LICENSE)
+By contributing to Concise, you agree that your code can be released under the [MIT license](https://github.com/ConciseCSS/concise.css/blob/master/LICENSE)